MONOLITHIC CONCRETE CONSTRUCTION

 MONOLITHIC CONCRETE CONSTRUCTION VS. STEP-WISE CONSTRUCTION

 Step-wise construction is the most common type of construction method.
-A step-wise construction project is completed in distinct stages, rather than all at once.
+A step-wise construction project is completed in distinct stages rather than all at once.
 In contrast, monolithic concrete construction refers to a construction process completed all at one time.
 Since monolithic concrete construction is most commonly used with foundations, the following will compare the two different foundation construction methods.

 STEP-WISE CONSTRUCTION